-When the subsidy amount will be credited to borrower’s loan account?
+When the subsidy amount will be credited to the borrower’s loan account?

 Whether the borrower is eligible for enhancement of subsidy amount if the credit limit is later on enhanced by the bank?

-No. The subsidy will be a onetime assistance from Government.
+No. The subsidy will be one-time assistance from Government.
 As such, no further subsidy will be available for enhancement of credit limit, or expansion/modernization of the project

-Whether the existing units are eligible for PMEGP scheme?
+Whether the existing units are eligible for the PMEGP scheme?

-What is the process of loan once the applicant submits his/her application for loan?
+What is the process of the loan once the applicant submits his/her application for a loan?